National Minimum Wage and National Living Wage rate from April 2026

 To comply with HMRC rules, the effective date of new rates at year end depends on your processing date.
 Your software's Minimum Wage Check uses rates from the start of the tax period for each pay run.

-This year, if your processing date falls on April 1st, 2nd, 3rd or 4th which are in tax week 52, the rates as of 28 March 28 apply.
-If your processing date is on April 5th, which is in week 53, the new rates apply.
+If your process date falls on any date from 1 to 4 April that are in tax week 52, the rates as of 28 March apply.
+If your processing date is on 5 April, which is in week 53, the new rates apply.

 For monthly payrolls, the new rates apply when you process tax month 1.